Avoiding Phishing Attacks – Part 2

 - Switch on all local firewalls and ensure they are always on

 - Make sure you have installed good quality Anti-Virus as well as Anti-Malware to all your systems and that they are automatically updated and monitored.

-- Only install applications to system and mobile device from approved sources and make sure they are always up to date.
+- Only install applications to the system and mobile device from approved sources and make sure they are always up to date.

 - Install all software and Operating Systems updates to all systems and mobile devices as soon as possible.